cekrem/cekrem.github.io/content/posts/the-discipline-of-constraints-elm-usereducer-lessons.md

 This prevents impossible states like `loading: true, error: "Something went wrong"` that can cause confusing UI states.

+(More on that in [Making Impossible States Impossible with Functional Dependency Injection](/posts/making-impossible-states-impossible-with-functional-dependency-injection/).)

 ## The Deeper Pattern

 The real insight isn't about Elm vs React - it's about constraint-driven design.
 Working in a language that makes certain mistakes impossible teaches you to recognize and avoid those same mistakes when they become possible again.